 - You live in a townhouse or multi-tenant facility

-- You can’t afford your own solar system - Here’s a good look at what it cost to go solar in 2019
+- You can’t afford your own solar system - Here’s a good look at what it cost to go solar

 How A Typical Community Solar Setup Works